 Maybe you’ve even started to wonder if online advertising is just a bunch of bullshit!

 Attracting new clients to your local business goes beyond just posting pretty photos on Instagram, adding a few hashtags and boosting a few posts on Facebook.

 If you really want to increase your bookings and get MORE customers through your door, consider incorporating Google Ads into your marketing strategy.

 I know that Google Ads may seem daunting at first, but trust me… You CAN set up a profitable campaign for your salon and you don’t need to hire an expensive consultant to do it.

 To help you get started, I’ve teamed up with Kati Whitledge, owner of the award-winning Be Inspired Salon and host of Beyond the Technique Podcast.

-If you’re in the salon or beauty biz, you’ve GOT to check out this episode!
+Even if you’re not in the salon or beauty biz, if you’re any kind of local business owner you’ve GOT to check out this episode!

 Kati and I are going ALL IN with a step-by-step tutorial to get your first Google Ads campaign all set up and ready to go.

 Click on the player at the top of this post.
 Alternatively you can watch the video below, or read on…